Cyclone1070/spyglass/README.md

 A frontend for custom search engine.

 Currently powered by Google Custom Search Engine API as proof of concept.
+Default free API is subjected to rate limit from Google.

 A custom backend is being written.
 For more information checkout https://github.com/Cyclone1070/spyglass-backend

-## Free Usage
+## Using your own Google CSE

-In order to use the search engine for free, you need to sign up for these 2 free services from google:
+To use your own Google CSE, you need 2 (free) services from Google:

 -   Google Programmable Search Engine: get the `Search Engine ID` and make sure to enable `Search the entire web` option.
 -   Google Custom Search JSON API: get the `API Key`.